scussen/artcardbackend/README.md

 tested the ‘artists’ app on the rails server

-added bootstrap branch - see branch for all the bootstrap work :-)
+added bootstrap branch - see branch for all the twitter bootstrap work :-)

 (continuing on master)